The Big Earth Data Project

 Lesson three will explore the correlation between different measurements related to the Southern Ozone Hole using scatter graphs, measures of outliers and correlation.

-Download Lesson Three Resource Pack
+Download Lesson Three Worksheet

 We value your feedback, if you would like to fill in a feedback form after using the resources it would be much appreciated.